Oculus

 In 2017 VueReal demonstrated a 4K micro-LED microdisplay that achieves the world's highest density for an emissive display at 6,000 PPI, and in 2019 the company said it developed a 30,000 PPI MicroLED microdisplay.

 In 2018 VueReal raised $10.5 million in its series-A funding round to construct an advanced nano technology fabrication center in Waterloo, Canada.
+In 2022, VueReal raised $14.4 million in its Series B funding round.
 We posted an interview with the company's CEO and Founder in early 2020.